arthurstomp/arthurstomp.github.io/_posts/2023-06-13-shopify-theme-dev-basics.md

 You can replace the "main-product" by "xmas-product" on the editor and pull the changes.
 Or just update the `templates/product.xmas.json` changing `"type": "main-product",` by `"type": "xmas-product",`.

 Note on the right side, while highlighting "Xmas Product Info" section, that there is a new setting on it, "Sides background image".
-That is the input for `{{sections.settings.sides_background_image}}` object.
+That is the input for `\{\{sections.settings.sides_background_image\}\}` object.
 We will be using it to customize the section.

 *xmas-product.liquid*